ArmandoOrtezBonilla/ArmandoOrtezBonilla/projects.md

 | Year | Project | Description |
 |------|----------|--------------|
-| 2025 | Collection of Work in Fundamental of Geographic System
+| 2025 | Collection of Work in Fundamental of Geographic Systems